Lincolnshire: Education

-The county's biggest bus companies are Stagecoach Grimsby-Cleethorpes (formerly Grimsby-Cleethorpes Transport) and Stagecoach in Lincolnshire, (formerly Lincolnshire Road Car).
-There are several smaller bus companies, including Brylaine of Boston, Delaine Buses and Hornsby's of Scunthorpe.

-A Sustrans cycle route runs from Lincoln to Boston in the south of the county.
+Lincolnshire is also home of University of Lincoln.

 Health care

 The United Lincolnshire Hospitals NHS Trust is one of the largest trusts in the country, employing almost 4,000 staff and with an annual budget of over £200 million.
 The north of the county is served by the Northern Lincolnshire and Goole Hospital NHS Foundation Trust.

 Some of the larger hospitals in the county include: